Become an Armed Forces Chef

 Armed Forces chefs serve in the U.S. military by preparing food according to military-approved recipes and serving it both in the field and at garrisons.
-They are also responsible for maintaining and cleaning equipment in military kitchens.
+They're also responsible for maintaining and cleaning equipment in military kitchens.
+Aspiring armed forces chefs must enlist in the U.S. Armed Forces and pass the aptitude test for specialization.
+Next, attend Basic Military Food Service Training School.
+Key skills include interest in cooking, healthiness, or home economics.

 Step 1: Enlist in the Military